Tarinkot

-Located within the Tarinkot District, the city had a population of approximately 71,604 people in 2015.
-In the district, two major Pashtun tribal confederations are represented, Tareen tribes: Popalzai, Barakzai, Nurzai, Achakzai; and the Ghilzai tribes: Tokhi, Hotak.

 The majority of land in the district is classified as non built-up (69%) of which agriculture is practiced over 67%.
 Residential land accounts for 47% of built-up land.
 The Tarinkot Airport is located within the municipal boundaries, constituting the second largest built-up land use (24%).
+The Uruzgan University is also located in Tarinkot.

-During the August 2021 Taliban offensive, all Afghan National Security Forces under President Ashraf Ghani surrendered to the Taliban.
+During the August 2021 Taliban offensive, all Afghan National Security Forces under then-President Ashraf Ghani surrendered to the Taliban.
 Tarinkot continues to be one of the least developed populated places in the country.

 History

 Tarinkot was historically part of the Loy Kandahar (Greater Kandahar) region.
 This locale remained a seat of some of the Tarin (or Tareen) Pashtun tribal sardars, as early as the 12th-13th centuries AD and some of them later migrated to the Indian subcontinent during or after the Mughal-Safavid War (1622-23).

 21st century

 On November 16, 2001, anti-Taliban groups in the area rose up against their Taliban governor, which marked the first organized Pashtun resistance against the Taliban.
 Hamid Karzai, then an obscure statesman, was in the region at the time trying to organize a militia while accompanied by an 11-man U.S. Special Forces team, known as Operational Detachment Alpha 574.
 The Taliban launched a counterattack, confronting Karzai and his militia who dug in to defend the town.
 With the help of U.S. air power, they drove the Taliban back from Tarinkot.

 In 2004, an American base called FOB Ripley, named after U.S. Marine John Ripley was built in Tarinkot.

 It was established by a Joint Task Force made up mainly of the 22nd Marine Expeditionary Unit (Special Operations Capable) (22nd MEU SOC), 2-5 Infantry (bobcats)/3rd BDE/ 25th Infantry Division, US Army Civil Affairs, and the Florida and Iowa National Guard Task Force 168 in May 2004.
 Subsequently, other foreign military forces have operated at the base outside Tarinkot.

 After the 22nd MEU SOC led Operation Mountain Storm, most of the Taliban forces moved to the mountainous region between Afghanistan and Pakistan.
 In August 2006, as ISAF's mission assumed responsibility for security in Afghanistan's south, Dutch troops built Kamp Holland, later becoming the Multi National Base Tarin Kot.

 Beginning in March 2007, the U.S. Army Corps of Engineers (USACE) began construction of a road from Tarinkot westward to Deh Rahwod and then to Shahidi Hassas District, in the western areas of Oruzgan province.
 At the same time, the USACE also started paving and bridge construction to improve the road to Kandahar.

 On 4 July 2010, U.S. soldiers from 1st Squadron, 2nd Stryker Cavalry Regiment assumed responsibility over operations in Tarinkot and Deh Rahwod in the wake of the Dutch withdrawal from Uruzgan.